influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/contrib/tickscript/deadman.md

 _**Data type:** Integer_

 ### id
-Function to return the InfluxDB check ID provided by the [`check` record](#check).
+Function that returns the InfluxDB check ID provided by the [`check` record](#check).
 Default is `(r) => "${r._check_id}"`.

 _**Data type:** Function_

 ### message
-Function to return the InfluxDB check message using data from input rows.
+Function that returns the InfluxDB check message using data from input rows.
 Default is `(r) => "Deadman Check: ${r._check_name} is: " + (if r.dead then "dead" else "alive")`.

 _**Data type:** Function_